orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor/README.md

 We have now two *input ports* separated by comma ```int In1, int In2``` in the declaration of actor.
 Also *input pattern* changed to ```In1: [a], In2: [b]``` which means that action will *fire* only in case when both ports ```In1``` and ```In2``` will have a valid data on their inputs.
 Consumed tokens than will be assigned to ```a```and ```b``` respectively.
 Moreover, this example clarify the difference between input pattern and output expression.
 Looking at ```Out: [a+b]``` you can see that output expression includes real expression (sum of two variable), which will be calculated after action is finished; and result will be sent to the output port.

 ##### AddSeq
-Previous example consume two tokens from to input ports, but what happens if we have only one input port.
-Can we still add tow values?
+Previous example consume two tokens from two input ports, but what happens if we have only one input port.
+Can we still add two values?
 The following example provides the solution.
 ```
 package net.sf.orcc.tutorial.l01SimpleActor;